 Ms. Padilla has trained addiction professionals, prevention specialists, drug court practitioners and health care providers on Substance Abuse, Cultural Competence, Hepatitis C, Women’s Issues, Trauma Informed Care, LGBTQ Competencies, Recovery Support Technology, Intimate Partner Violence and Development Issues with Adolescents.

 Further, Ms. Padilla dedicates time and effort in working with organizational leaders, representatives, and consumers to address the inequities of underserved populations in community behavioral and health care settings.

 All discounts must be applied before the event date.

 To register for this seminar, please log in to our Online Portal and select this event from the "All Events & Programs" tab.

 If you have not yet used our system, please learn more about creating a user profile by visiting our Online Portal instructions page.
 It will walk you through the process step-by-step.

 NOTE: Our registration and payment forms work best with Google Chrome or Mozilla Firefox browsers and less well with Internet Explorer and Safari.
 We recommend using Chrome or Firefox when completing the registration form.
 Please make sure to check that all fields are completed accurately on the form before submitting.

 This program is approved for 3 CASAC CE hours.

 Students requiring accommodations have the opportunity to make these known upon registering or by writing to email@example.com.

-For information on our Grievance Policy, please click here.
+For information on our Grievance Guidelines, please click here.
 If you have questions or concerns contact (212) 998-9099.